MetroStar/comet/README.md

 WarpSpeed is a React with TypeScript Component Library based on USWDS.

-In the beginning, WarpSpeed was built as a React/TypeScript component library for USWDS.
+In the beginning, WarpSpeed was built with a primary focus of USWDS.
 Today however, it has become more of a framework for React Apps which require USWDS, as well as other functionality (charts, custom components, etc).
 In the end, we hope to provide a set of modular tools to accelerate developer productivity and simplify the use of Design Systems, particularly USWDS.

 ## Table of Contents